 - Conclusion and wrap-up

 - Appendix – Definitions

 Thanks to Kickstarter, Indiegogo, and other crowdfunding platforms, raising funds on the merits of a great idea has gotten much easier.
-Many projects have been funded quickly, sometimes raising millions of dollars, without giving away control of the company to investors.
+Many new hardware products have been funded quickly, sometimes raising millions of dollars, without giving away control of the company to investors.

 Meanwhile, the hard work of getting from a product design to the “production ready” stage hasn’t gotten any easier.
 New product introduction like this remains a challenge for teams doing it for the first time.
 For many, the dream stops here, and the nightmare begins.

 - Around 90% of new products manufactured in China fail on at least one objective (timing, quality, cost).